Equivariant stable sheaves and toric GIT: Descent of equivariant sheaves under toric GIT

 is the weight decomposition of the $T$-action on the space of global sections induced by $\gamma$ (see \cite[Proposition 4.3.3]{CLS}).
 We have the following:

 and the associated dual sequence:

 Set $U=N_0^\perp\otimes_\Z \R\subset M_\R$.
 Then from \cite[Proposition 3.2]{thad}: \begin{proposition} The GIT quotient of $(X,L)$ by $G$ is the polarized toric variety $(Y,\check{L})$ described by the polytope $P_Y=U\cap P$.
 Moreover, its lattice is $N_Y=N/N_0$ with dual $N_0^\perp$. \end{proposition} \begin{remark} Note that the vertices of the polytope $P\cap U$ are not necessarily lattice points, so this polytope only induces a \emph{rational} polarization $\check L$ on the variety $Y=X/\!\!/ G$. \end{remark} \begin{remark} Up to composition by a finite morphism, we can always reduce to the case $N_0$ saturated.
-To simplify the exposition, we will always make this assumption. \end{remark} We can also describe the stable and semistable points : \begin{proposition}[\cite{thad}, Lemma 3.3] The semistable and stable loci $X^{ss}$ and $X^s$ under the $G$ action on $(X,L)$ are each unions of $T$-orbits.
+In this paper, we will restrict ourselves to this simpler situation. \end{remark} We can also describe the stable and semistable points : \begin{proposition}[\cite{thad}, Lemma 3.3] The semistable and stable loci $X^{ss}$ and $X^s$ under the $G$ action on $(X,L)$ are each unions of $T$-orbits.
 More precisely, given a face $Q\preccurlyeq P$, the orbit $O(Q)$ is: \begin{itemize} \item semistable iff $Q\cap U \neq \varnothing$, \item stable iff $Q\cap U \neq \varnothing$ and the interior of $Q$ meets $U$ transversally. \end{itemize} \end{proposition} From this proposition, the set of faces of the polytope of $X^{ss}/\!\!/G$ is